plokhotnyuk/jsoniter-scala/README.md

   PascalCase names for all fields in the generated codec
 - An optional name of the discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs
-- Ability to set precision, scale limit, and the max number of significant digits when parsing `BigDecimal` values
+- Ability to set a precision, a scale limit, and the max number of significant digits when parsing `BigDecimal` values
 - Ability to set the max number of significant digits when parsing `BigInt` values
-- Ability to set max allowed value when parsing bit sets
+- Ability to set the max allowed value when parsing bit sets
-- Ability to set a limit for the number of inserts when parsing sets or maps
+- Ability to set the limit for the number of inserts when parsing sets or maps
-- Throwing of compilation error for recursive data structures can be turned off
+- Throwing of a compilation error for recursive data structures can be turned off
+- Throwing of a runtime error when the discriminator is not the first field can be turned off

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible